Cat Breeding - queens and kings - the male - part one

-Ok- so now you get the picture- you need a male and you need to know he might require his own room or portion of the house as his very own.
+So now you get the picture; you need a male and you need to know he might require his own room or portion of the house as his very own.
 Please do not even consider becoming a breeder if you plan to stick this male in your garage or basement to be forgotten and live alone.
 And never house a male in a crate!
 This is totally unfair and unethical!!

-Always do your homework- and buy from breeders with ethics!
-There are many reason why you need to buy from a reputable breeder and not just because they are well know- please check their value system before believing they are ethical and good.
-Recently I discovered a well known breeder purchased one of my males thru what is called a back door- meaning they bought the male from another breeder and not from myself.
-See I would not have approved this breeder, as a home for one of my precious babies.
-Anyhow- today- my male lives in a dog crate in the garage - this is not fair!
+Always do your homework and buy from breeders with ethics!
+There are many reason why you need to buy from a reputable breeder and not just because they are well known.
+Please check their value system before believing they are ethical and good.
+Recently I discovered a well-known breeder purchased one of my males through what is called a back door, meaning they bought the male from another breeder and not from myself.
+See, I would not have approved this breeder as a home for one of my precious babies.
+Anyhow, today, my male lives in a dog crate in the garage.
+This is not fair!